laurabpaulsen/CNN_GAF_neuro/README.md

-# Classifying alzheimers using gramian angular field and 3D convolutional networks
+# Classifying object category using gramian angular field and 3D convolutional networks from EEG data
 ![gaf_example](data/gaf_sub-001_A.png)

 ## Data
 The data used for this project was found on openneuro.org.
-The data contains EEG recordings of patients suffering from alzheimers or frontotemporal dementia, as well as from controls.
+The data consists of EEG data from 16 subjects.
+Each subject particpated in two experiments, where only the first was used for the current analysis.
+Participants were presented with a stream of images at 5 Hz.
+The stimuli consisted of 200 different images, which can be grouped into animate and inanimate stimuli.

 Instructions on how to download the data can be found in the `readme.md` in the `data` directory.